pminasandra/bout-duration-distributions/README.md

-This software also computes [behavioural inertia](docs/behavioural-inertia.md), and performs simulations to [demonstrate](docs/simulations.md) that classifiers don't cause heavy-tailed distributions in their predictions.
+This software also computes [behavioural inertia](docs/behavioural-inertia.md), and performs simulations to [demonstrate](docs/simulations.md) that classifiers don't cause heavy-tailed distributions in their predictions, that social agents tend to have decreasing hazard functions, and that mixtures of random exponentials don't lead to power-laws.